lowerasdf/SosMed/README.txt

 Social Network
-An application where you can manage your social network.
+Application where you can manage your social network, see you and your friends mutual connections, see how you are connected with a certain people, and much more.
+It was made purely in Java as part of an assignment.

 Course: cs400
 Semester: Fall 2019